Digital Nomad Life in Oostkapelle, The Netherlands

 What do people find most challenging about the culture in Oostkapelle?

 "Expats in Oostkapelle may find the Dutch directness challenging as it can sometimes come across as blunt or rude.
 The language barrier can also be a significant challenge, as while many Dutch people speak English, daily life and local administration are conducted in Dutch.
 The weather can be another challenge, as it is often rainy and cold, which can be a big adjustment for those from warmer climates.
 The Dutch culture of cycling everywhere can also be a challenge for those not used to it.
-Lastly, the Dutch bureaucracy can be difficult to navigate for expats, especially when it comes to things like housing and taxes," said one expat in Oostkapelle.
+Lastly, the Dutch bureaucracy can be difficult to navigate for expats, especially when it comes to things like housing and taxes," said one person in Oostkapelle.

 What residency documents or visas did I need if I will be in Oostkapelle for a while?

 "If you are planning to stay in Oostkapelle for a period longer than 90 days, you will need to apply for a long-term visa, also known as an MVV (Machtiging tot Voorlopig Verblijf).
 This visa allows you to enter the Netherlands as a potential resident rather than a tourist.
 In addition to the MVV, you will also need to apply for a residence permit.
 The type of residence permit you need depends on the purpose of your stay.
 For example, if you are planning to work in the Netherlands, you will need a residence permit for work.
 If you are planning to study, you will need a residence permit for study.
 You will also need to register with the local municipality in Oostkapelle.
 They will require proof of your identity and your address in the Netherlands.
 This can be a rental contract or a letter from the person you are staying with.
 If you are a citizen of the European Union, the European Economic Area or Switzerland, you do not need a visa or residence permit to stay in the Netherlands.
 However, you still need to register with the local municipality if you are planning to stay for more than four months.
-Please note that the requirements can change and it is always best to check with the Dutch embassy or consulate in your home country for the most up-to-date information," remarked one member in Oostkapelle.
+Please note that the requirements can change and it is always best to check with the Dutch embassy or consulate in your home country for the most up-to-date information," said one expat who made the move to Oostkapelle.

 Get Quote